 Visa: US citizens require a valid passport and do not require a visa for visits to South Africa of less than three months in duration.
 All other passport holders should check with their respective visa requirements.

-Weather: Temperatures in Durban and Pretoria in July tend to be cooler than New York, ranging from 40° to the high 60°s (Fahrenheit).
+Weather: Temperatures in Cape Town and Pretoria in July tend to be cooler than New York, ranging from 40° to the high 60°s (Fahrenheit).
 Visit BBC Weather to learn more about local weather conditions in South Africa.